-The cave has been around from the 11 centuries when Hayam Wuruk a Majapahit King ruled Bali.
+The cave has been around since the 11 century when Hayam Wuruk a Majapahit King ruled Bali.
 Almost the entire sculpture and statue in the cave representing a Hindu figure.
 But there is one Buddhist sculpture found next to the river.
 People believe that the cave was likewise used by Buddhists as well once.

 The cave later was rediscovered by Dutch archaeologists in 1923.
 L.C Heyting the archeologist reports the discovery of Ganesha sculpture and Tri Langga statue.
 The research of Heyting discovery continues until 1925.
 In 1954, the Indonesia archeological team found a small pool right in front of the Cave Mouth.

 The elephant cave has an important role and becomes a witness in the past.
 Of how Hindu and Buddhist lived in a harmony.
 In the 15-century, Elephant Cave used as a part of Hindu and Buddhist religious ceremonies.
 There are also 15 holes in the cave.
 The holes were used once as a place for the Hindu priest to meditate.

 Elephant Cave Attractions

 The elephant cave area is divided into 2 main parts.
 The first part representing a Hindu site.
 The statue of Trilingga and Ganesha inside the cave is a sacred religious place for Hindu people.
 In the opposite direction, there is 13 Buddhist stupa carved in stone.

 In the mouth of the cave don’t forget to notice Kalamakara face.
 The monster face statue carved in stone.
 In Hindu Mythology, Kalamakara is a creature capable of exorcising an evil spirit.
 Two statues in front of the cave called Dwarapala statue is the guard of the cave.

 Inside the cave, there are three statues of God’s manifestation (Syiva, Brahma, Vishnu).
 And the God of knowledge Ganesha.
-The cave is a sacred and the holiest place of all.
-As a place to worship God, its where the locals and Hindu priest brings an offering and pray.
+The cave is sacred and the holiest place of all.
+As a place to worship God, it’s where the locals and Hindu priests bring an offering and pray.

 Visitors are allowed to enter the cave and taking pictures.
 However, be respectful and avoid taking a picture while people praying.

 Petitraan or Bathing Pool